 If a VA denies your initial claim, your higher-level review, and/or your supplemental claim, you still can appeal to the BVA, as long as it’s done within a year.
 You can’t request two Board appeals in a row, but you can submit a supplemental claim with new, relevant evidence if you receive a board decision that isn’t favorable.

-“You can continue the same claim – even after a BVA denial – with a supplemental claim,” said Zack Evans, a VA disability lawyer.
-“The only thing is you need to include new and relevant evidence.
-So, as long as you’re advancing something new about this issue that you’ve been arguing, then the VA regional office has to start you over again with an opportunity to reach back to that older effective date.”
+“You can continue the same claim – even after a BVA denial – with a supplemental claim,” said certified VA disability lawyer Zack Evans.
+“You need to include new and relevant evidence.
+As long as you’re advancing something new about this issue that you’ve been arguing, then the VA regional office has to start you over again with an opportunity to reach back to that older effective date.”

 After a board decision, you also can appeal to the U.S. Court of Appeals for Veterans Claims (CAVC).
 A notice of that appeal must be submitted within 120 days of the board decision.